WEAPONS

 Cost: NA

 Skill: Computer Ops: Resistance Hacking Computer.
-Provides +2D to all Hacking attempts.

 Availability: Common in Resistance Hoverships/Hackships.